AshkIza/cloudNativeApp/README.md

 3- **spring-mongodb-api** : docker image of a Spring Boot application (MVC, Spring data-mongodb) with MongoDB as the database.
         This will be a RESTful endpoint to access NoSQL data (MongoDB collections)

-4- **MySQL and MongoDB docker imgages** : They act as database servers.
+4- **MySQL and MongoDB docker imgages** : These database images are provied by the vendors (built from a Linux-alphine image).
+They act as database Servers.

+5- **Persistent Volume (PV)** : Since Containers are designed to be _epehmeral_, we mount a persistent volume to the MySQL/MongoDB docker containers (data volume life-cycle is beyond containers).
-   In case of Docker engine deployments, we use **dockervolume** in the host machine as the data volume.
-If you don't have this directory. you can create it by running 'mkdir -p dockervolume'
+In case of Docker engine deployments, we use **dockervolume** folder in the host machine as the data volume.
+If you don't have this directory, you can create it by running 'mkdir -p dockervolume'

 -----------------------------------------------------------------------------------------------------------------------------------